quicwg/base-drafts/draft-ietf-quic-tls.md

 cannot be used until the endpoint has received and successfully decrypted a packet with a matching KEY_PHASE.

-A receiving endpoint detects an update when the KEY_PHASE bit doesn't match what it is expecting.
+A receiving endpoint detects an update when the KEY_PHASE bit does not match what it is expecting.
 It creates a new secret (see Section 7.2 of {{!TLS13}}) and the corresponding read key and IV.
 This uses the same variation on HKDF as defined in {{protection-keys}}; that is, the prefix "quic " is used in place of